shenef/Boktai-Speedrunning/src/zoktai/any.md

 - Proceed through the ↘️ exit to obtain the ![][icon_gladius] Gladius.
 - Backtrack and hit the Skeleton from behind to reach **Lvl 2**.

-Proceed through the ↖️ exit, then open the next green chest for a ![][icon_cloth_armor] Leather Armor.
+Proceed through the ↖️ exit, then open the next green chest for a ![][icon_leather_armor] Leather Armor.
 Unequip your current armor (less defense, faster walking speed).

 ### Trap: Ghoul